 What kinds of disclosure statements would be meaningful?
-This post describes some disclosure statements that would really tell you something about the authors, and explains why disclosure statements are actually meaningless.
+This post describes some disclosure statements that would really tell you something about the authors, and explains why disclosure statements in their current form are actually meaningless.

 Disclosure statements I would like to see

 Study showing that exercise can promote weight loss

 Disclosures: the lead author has been a lifelong sports enthusiast and firm believer in the notion that “exercise is medicine”.
 He is also actively fund raising for a new Institute of Sports Medicine and has made a lucrative side career as motivational speaker with regular media appearances to promote exercise as the cure for all that ails us (including excess weight).
 The positive message of this paper, which just happens to be very much in line with the author’s thinking on the subject, clearly justifies the lack of a control group and the exclusion of participants who did not lose weight as non-compliant “outliers”.

 Study showing that low vitamin D intake causes diabetes

 Disclosures: The lead author is on the verge of promotion to tenure but still needs a couple of “big” papers for his CV.
 Given that a negative study is unlikely to make the cut, extra efforts were taken to massage the data to ensure a positive finding (at least in one subgroup) to increase chances of acceptance in a high impact journal.
 Never mind that this cross-sectional study cannot actually prove causality, the “provocative” title and the assumptions of causality made in the paper should ensure welcome media attention.

 Study showing that weight gain may be linked to lower cognitive function